Aventus-Network-Services/avn-node/aventus-frame-pallets/token-manager/README.md

 ---

 The token-manager pallet handles how tokens are managed on the AvN.
-It keeps track of the account balance of the individual tokens, the nonce of the account for all tokens held by the account, etc. Because the, AvN is designed to be a L2, all tokens must be lifted from a compatible L1.
+It keeps track of the account balance of the individual tokens, the nonce of the account for all tokens held by the account, etc. Because the AvN is designed to be a L2, all tokens must be lifted from a compatible L1.

 ## Interface